 Trip Grade: Fitness level and Health

 Everest Base Camp Trek is one of the toughest treks in the Everest region.
-So, trekkers must be in the good physical condition and mentally strong to be prepared for the challenging trek.
-For that you have to begin hiking at least once per week during 8 to 12 weeks duration before your trek by carrying a heavy weighted backpack and exercise to train your body by improving cardio endurance, focussing on building strength and stamina.
+So, trekkers must be in good physical condition and mentally strong to be prepared for the challenging trek.
+For that, you have to begin hiking at least once per week for 8 to 12 weeks duration before your trek by carrying a heavily weighted backpack and exercise to train your body by improving cardio endurance, focussing on building strength and stamina.

 Moreover, if trekkers have any previous trekking experience such skills can come in handy as well.
 In this trek, the difficulties can change depending on weather conditions and various circumstances.
 The trek routes are demanding as it involves a steep descent and a steep forward trail in the forest and the rocky path as well as long climbs.
 So, the more vigorous you are, the more gratifying your trek will be.

 You will be hiking for 5 to 7 hours a day, depending upon the destination and we will take a small break for meals.
 Also, admire the beautiful mountain scenery.